kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

   </tbody>
 </table>

-To learn how to calculate CVSS or convert scores that don't use CVS , you may use an NVD calculator.
+To learn how to calculate CVSS or convert scores that don't use CVSS , you may use an NVD calculator.

 ## CVE Identifiers
 When vulnerabilities are identified, a CVE Numbering authority (CVSS) assigns a number.
 A CVE identifier follows